lazywitt/youtubetrending/README.md

 # USAGE
 - replace ApiKey field in configs/scraper-dev.yml with your youtubeV3 api key/s.
 - run server/server.go which is the main for this project.
+Build's working directory shoud be $GOPATH\src\github.com\lazywitt\youtubetrending
-- doing the above will trigger the youtube scraper in background and will expose an http server at localhost:4000
+- completing the above steps will trigger the youtube scraper in background and will expose an http server at localhost:4000

 # Project Structure
 GO project consists of 3 service packages -